mruiz7797/double-seven-guitars/docs/README.md

 ![Services page hero image](images/services-hero.png)

-On a mobile the proportions of the hero image are slightly different:
+On a mobile, the proportions of the hero image are slightly different:

 ![Service page hero image on mobile](images/services-hero-mobile.png)